Discovering and Using USB Cameras

 1. a broker Pod image, we will use a sample container that Akri has provided that pulls frames from the cameras and serves them over gRPC.

 All of Akri's components can be deployed by specifying values in its Helm chart during an installation.
 Instead of having to build a Configuration from scratch, Akri has provided Helm templates for Configurations for each supported Discovery Handler.
 Lets customize the generic udev Configuration Helm template with our three specifications above.
 We can also set the name for the Configuration to be akri-udev-video.
-Also, if using MicroK8s or K3s, configure the crictl path and socket using the AKRI_HELM_CRICTL_CONFIGURATION variable created when setting up your cluster.

 In order for the Agent to know how to discover video devices, the udev Discovery Handler must exist.
 Akri supports an Agent image that includes all supported Discovery Handlers.
 This Agent will be used if agent.full=true is set.
 By default, a slim Agent without any embedded Discovery Handlers is deployed and the required Discovery Handlers can be deployed as DaemonSets.
 This demo will use that strategy, deploying the udev Discovery Handlers by specifying udev.discovery.enabled=true when installing Akri.